hyphop/khadas-rescue/docs/dhcp.md

-# DHCP
+# DHCP + TFTP server

-we can use dhcp for dev
+we can use dhcp + tftp for load boot and check systems

 ../scrips/net_tftp_server - this script shared working dir for tftp dhcp uploads